• Skip to primary navigation

 Authentic Italian butter cookies - you can make 12 different cookies with just one dough - Perfect for your Christmas cookie tray!

-• there are just 5 basic ingredients
+• They’re made with just 5 simple ingredients

-• the cookie dough comes together easily
+• The dough comes together super easily

 Basically, the recipe is the same as the classic pastra frolla (Italian shortcrust pastry dough), but the process is a bit different.